HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 e.g. a CCD camera

 To briefly summarise for a fluorescence microscopy image:
-an excitation light source (e.g. a laser) illuminates the sample, a fluorescent label than emits light which is gathered and focused by the objective lens, before hitting the detector.
+an excitation light source (e.g. a laser) illuminates the sample, and this light is absorbed by a fluorescent label.
+This causes it to emit light which is then gathered and focused by the objective lens, before hitting the detector.
 The detector might be a single element (e.g. in a laser-scanning microscope) or composed of an array of many small, light sensitive areas - these are physical pixels, that will correspond to the pixels in the final image.
 When light hits one of the detector elements it is converted into electrons, with more light resulting in more electrons and a higher final value for that pixel.

 The important factor to understand is that the final pixel value is only ever an approximation of the real sample.
 Many factors will affect this final result